 I joined Princeton’s Program in the Ancient World in 2014 after receiving a MAR in the History of Christianity from Yale University and degrees in Religious Studies and Philosophy from the University of North Carolina at Chapel Hill.
-My interests cluster around elite Christians in the later Roman Empire, book history, legal history, and the history of epistemology in Late Antiquity, as well as the archaeology of Roman occupation.
+My interests cluster around book history, legal history, and the history of epistemology in Late Antiquity, as well as the archaeology of Roman occupation.

 I am co-director of the Solomon's Pools Archaeological Project, as well as a field archaeologist with the Jezreel Valley Regional Project, where I focus on excavation of the Roman 6th Legion “Ferrata” castra in Legio, Israel.

 I am a fellow of the American Academy in Rome (FAAR'19) and the American School of Classical Studies at Athens.
 In fall 2019 I was a Visiting Scholar in the Dipartimento di Scienze dell’Antichità of La Sapienza University, Rome, and I am spending spring and summer of 2020 in Athens as the Oscar Broneer Traveling Fellow of the American School of Classical Studies.